aditya777-dev/ANPR-OCR-based-Smart-Parking-System/README.md

 # Step 2
 setup hardware circuit

+COMPONENTS: EM-18 RFID Reader, ESP32CAM, Servo Motor, IR Sensor, Arduino Uno (only for uploading esp32cam code)

 connect power and ground of all components to a 5V 2A power source and ground respectively

 ARDUINO UNO PINS: